6.0 Powestroke Cold Air Intake Guide

 - Cool engine sounds

-You will see two different 6.0 Powerstroke intake designs: open and closed.
+You will see two different types of intakes available for the 6.0 Powerstroke: open and closed.
 Closed intakes have the air filter sitting within an enclosed box.
 Open intakes have the air filter exposed directly to the engine bay and not housed in anything.

 Open intakes provide greater increases to airflow whereas closed intakes provide less airflow benefits since the box they sit within creates some restriction.
 Additionally, open intakes are also a bit noisier and provide a more noticeable “whoosh” sound which some people like and some don’t.
 The argument for closed intakes is that they provide lower intake air temps (IATs) since they are not directly exposed to hot engine bay air.